fenetxo/fenet-/README.md

 Student ID (for adding and removing a student): A unique identifier for each student.
 Name: Name of the student.
 Grade Level: The level or year of schooling for the student.
 Courses (for adding a student): List of courses the student is enrolled in.
-Courses are entered as a comma-separated string.

 outputs:
 Success or failure messages for adding or removing students.